Locations:

 How common are Tarlov cysts?

 It’s difficult to determine how many people experience Tarlov cysts because they don’t all cause symptoms.
-One study estimated that just under 4% of people in the United States experience this type of cyst.
+One study estimates that just under 4% of people in the United States experience this type of cyst.

 Symptoms and Causes